 NBA Playoffs: Bucks' Starting Lineup Against Nets

-The Milwaukee Bucks host the Brooklyn Nets on Sunday afternoon, and will hope to tie up the series at 2-2 when the afternoon is over.
+The Milwaukee Bucks host the Brooklyn Nets in Game 6 on Thursday evening and trail the series 3-2.

+A win for the Nets would be the end of the season for the Bucks.

-For the game, the Bucks have announced their starting lineup, and the full lineup for Game 4 can be seen in a Twitter post that is embedded from FantasyLabs NBA below.
+For the game, the Bucks have announced their starting lineup and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Brooklyn Nets are 2-point favorites on the road against the Milwaukee Bucks on Sunday for Game 4, according to FanDuel.
+The Brooklyn Nets are 5.5-point underdogs on the road against the Milwaukee Bucks on Thursday for Game 6, according to FanDuel.

 Related stories on NBA basketball